 (5) On and after transition day, any agreement, instrument or other document that contains a reference to any of the former accounts has effect as if the reference were to the operating account referred to in subsection (2).

-[Section 48 inserted by No. 3 of 2015 s.
+[Section 48 inserted: No. 3 of 2015 s.
 13.]

 49. Investments